 Location: 148 km from Banff & 92 km from Lake Louise along Icefields Parkway

-Operating dates: June 2 β September 25
+Operating dates: May 31 β September 22, 2024

-Fees: 18.75 CAD per night per campsite
+Fees: 19.75 CAD per night per campsite

-Number of sites: 50
+Number of sites: 51

 Popular nearby attractions: south of Rampart Creek – Peyto Lake, Bow Lake, Glacier Lake hiking trail, Chephren Lake hiking trail; north of Rampart Creek β Weeping Wall, Parker Ridge Hike, Wilcox Pass Hike, Columbia Icefield (these last 2 already belong to Jasper National Park)

-A very basic campground with almost no amenities but it rather serves as a good option to stay when travelling along the scenic Icefields Parkway between Lake Louise and Jasper.
+A very basic campground with almost no amenities, but it rather serves as a good option to stay when travelling along the scenic Icefields Parkway between Lake Louise and Jasper.

 Silverhorn Creek Campground